New York Life | May 8, 2020

 BGCA creates a safe and motivating place for kids to go after school so they can build a better future.
 Nonprofits like BGCA put their love into action for our communities.
 And, just like small businesses, they need our support now more than ever.
 Since the COVID-19 pandemic hit, funding has been cut and programming has shut down across the country.
 Through this episode, we’ll give this nonprofit and good people like Coach Jordan the exposure they desperately need during these difficult times.

 “Seeing kids grow every day, that’s what I live for.
 I feel like that’s my purpose—to help others grow and to be that resource for them.
 I just want them to step up and be that leader for themselves and want better for themselves,” said Coach Jordan.

-Watch episode 1 of our new series, Love Takes Action, featuring Coach Jordan here.
+Watch episode 1 of our Love Takes Action series, featuring Coach Jordan here.

 Go back to our newsroom to read more stories.